cruncher/sparky/README.md

 <code>sparky</code>: sparky object

-Used to listen to lifecycle events and communicate with controllers.
+Used to listen to lifecycle events and can be used to communicate with controllers.
-The sparky object is created and any controllers are called with the sparky object as their context before it is returned.

 ##### The sparky object